alecmuffett/ssco-id/id-master.md

-Therefore: we propose a standard for Self-Signed TLS Certificates for Onion Services, which Tor-enabled clients may optionally honour as being as being equally trustworthy to a CA-supplied DV certificate.
+Therefore: we propose a standard for Self-Signed TLS Certificates for Onion Services, which Tor-enabled clients may optionally honour as being equally trustworthy to a CA-supplied DV certificate.

 This proposal does not replace certification of a .onion name as currently, or in future, provided under CABForum BRs; in fact we